What are the inodes and how to reduce their use

 Empty email trash

-From time to time, download your mail to an external hard drive and empty those hosted on your server.
+Occasionally, download your mail to an external hard drive and empty those hosted on your server.
 Everything will be better, and it will be much cheaper.

-Delete old and / or unnecessary backups
+Delete old and unnecessary backups.

-Delete temporary and residuals from the database
+Delete temporary and residuals from the database.

 Yes, the database must also be in your sights.
-Do not leave there temporary files or old options that are taking up space and, in passing, slowing down your WordPress.
+Do not leave temporary files or old options that are taking up space and, in passing, slowing down your WordPress.

 • Advertisement

-Thanks for the Information.
+• Thanks for the Information.
 Enlighening !

 I will make sure i use optimum number of files to allocate the necessary amount of data on my hosting.